devkodama/PACS-Assistant/README.md

 ### Ctrl-Z / Ctrl-Y

-The Ctrl-Z and Ctrl-Y can be enabled to always send the Undo and Redo commands to PowerScribe, even when the mouse is over an EI window.
+The Ctrl-Z and Ctrl-Y can be enabled to always send the Undo and Redo commands to PowerScribe even when the mouse is over an EI window.
 This is quicker than having to move the mouse to the PowerScribe window, and quicker than using the voice command "Scratch that".

 ## Adding EI shortcuts

 EI does not allow some operations to be assigned a keyboard shortcut.
-PACS Assistant adds this capability for several additional operations.
+PACS Assistant adds this capability for a few additional operations.

 ### Display Study Details